Ethical-Spectacle/bias-detection/README.md

 ## What's Next:

 Our paper will be published on Sept 27th!!
-With it, we'll host a [social bias hackathon](https://ethicalspectacle.org/hackathon?id=8) to see what people build with our model.
+With it, we'll host a [social bias hackathon](https://ethicalspectacle.org/hackathon?id=8) to see what people build with our final models.

 In the meantime, you should sign up for some a bias detection workshop (phx, az):